ndemia/failed-interview-two/README.md

 * ~~The requested design (and styling) for the "Buy" dialog is implemented (or as close as possible).~~
 * The domain logic described for the dialog is implemented (real-time updating, constraints/validation checks, updating of the user/stock on purchase, feedback on failure).
 * A “random” failure request is implemented for the “Buy” request (e.g. once every 3 requests) and the failure is handled.
-* You don’t need to have any database or backend (changes) though If you feel like giving it a try, you can.
+* You don’t need to have any database or backend (changes) though if you feel like giving it a try, you can.
 We do however expect you to write a service / proxy which returns promises to simulate requests to the backend (preferable including some random failures).
 * Browser support:
     • Chrome (latest)
     • Firefox (latest)